-The Isles of Scilly Wildlife Trust is working closely with Historic England to raise awareness of many of these features, clear them of vegetation and restore them as features in the landscape, for people to enjoy.
+The Isles of Scilly Wildlife Trust is working closely with Historic England to raise awareness of many of these features and through supporting of the local Community Archaeology Group volunteers, we are clearing them of vegetation and restoring them as features in the landscape for all to enjoy.

 The Trust actively protects and cares for a number of Scheduled Ancient Monuments (SAM's) and additional sites are being added to our Ranger Team's programme of work each year.

 Do remember that we rely on donations to continue our work.
 If you have searched, found and learned about our archaeology on our website, please Support Us and give what you can; thank you.

 We've been uncovering more Scheduled Ancient Monuments across Scilly

 Each year Historic England release the Heritage at Risk (HAR) Register; their annual snapshot of the health of England's historic places.
 But what's that got to do with the Isles of Scilly Wildlife Trust?
 Quite a bit; and here's why!